andriabakti/coffeeShop-BE/README.md

 ```

-4. Run the app locally in development mode
+4. Make sure you already import the [example database](db-example.sql) to your local database first.
+Then run the app locally in development mode

 ```sh
 npm run dev